KarlMathuthu/taskify-go/ReadMe.md

-# Task-Go
+# Taskify-Go

-Task-Go is a beginner-friendly project aimed at providing a platform for GoLang enthusiasts to test and improve their skills.
+Taskify is a beginner-friendly project aimed at providing a platform for GoLang enthusiasts to test and improve their skills.
 It's a simple task manager application developed entirely in Go, offering a hands-on experience for beginners to dive into GoLang development.

 ## Table of Contents